Production Setup Guide

 • SSL/TLS Certificates:

-• Important: After each deployment (docker-compose up), the deployment script runs:
+After each deployment from GitHub, the deployment script runs

 docker restart nginx